China gold and jewels exports spike points to hot money revival

 Chinese exports to Hong Kong, where over-invoicing is typically most pronounced, outstripped Hong Kong's recorded imports from China by more than $13.5 billion in September, according to a note from Nomura on Tuesday, roughly double the average monthly gap for the previous eight months of the year.

-Jewellery and precious metal exports jumped 678 percent year-on-year or $9.4 billion (5.93 billion pounds), potentially providing evidence of a rise in fake trade flows, economists at ANZ in Hong Kong said in a research note on Monday.
+Jewelry and precious metal exports jumped 678 percent year-on-year or $9.4 billion, potentially providing evidence of a rise in fake trade flows, economists at ANZ in Hong Kong said in a research note on Monday.

 A media report last week said authorities were investigating suspected irregularities in the surge in precious metals exports.